php/pie/docs/extension-maintainers.md

 The extension name would be derived as `myextension`.
 The `myvendor/` vendor prefix is removed.

+> [!WARNING]
+> If your Composer package name would result in an invalid PHP extension name,
+> you MUST specify the `extension-name` directive.
+For example a Composer
+> package name `myvendor/my-extension` would result in an invalid PHP extension
+> name, since hypens are not allowed, so you MUST specify a valid
+> `extension-name` for this Composer package name.

 The `extension-name` SHOULD NOT be prefixed with `ext-` as is a convention in Composer when using `require`.